Attacler/TextToAnything-Directus/readme.md

 The package currently supports the following operations:

 - Create a PDF based on the provided HTML
-- Create a HTML Template to PDF
+- Create a PDF based on a HTML Template
 - Create a QRCode
 - Create a Barcode